• Wed. Oct 8th, 2025

 DESIGNED & BUILT BY BRITISH ADMINISTRATORS

-Designed and then built by the British administration on the island during wartime in 1940, the Larnaca police station and headquarters building, located on the corner of Athens and Archbishop Makarios III Avenue, greets all visitors entering the eastern side of the city’s Finikoudes seafront promenade.
+The Larnaca police station headquarters building is located on the corner of Athens and Archbishop Makarios III Avenue.
+It greets all visitors entering the eastern side of the city’s Finikoudes seafront promenade.
+This iconic building was designed and then built by the British colonial administration on the island during wartime in 1940.

 ROBIN HALIDAY MACARTNEY